salaheddinek/video-editing-py-script/README.md

 On Linux, you can use your command line favorite package manager.
 In our example, we will use Aptitude (```apt-get``` Ubuntu based).

-Here is teh list of commands to install FFmpeg, youtube-dl and the python packages:
+Here is the list of commands to install FFmpeg and the python packages:

 ```
 sudo apt install ffmpeg
-sudo apt install youtube-dl
 sudo apt install git

 python3 -m pip install --upgrade pip
 python3 -m pip install --upgrade Pillow
 python3 -m pip install --upgrade svg.path
+python3 -m pip install --upgrade yt-dlp
 ```